JulianG/juliangaramendy.dev/content/blog/prettier-pre-commit-hook/index.md

 ## 5. Success!

 Now every time I try to commit, the pre-commit hook will run.
-If, for some reason, I my code doesn't compile, I'll get an error and a chance to fix it before committing.
+If -for some reason- my code doesn't compile I'll get an error and a chance to fix it before committing.

 And I don't have to worry about code formatting because **`prettier`** will format any staged files before committing.

 ## Demo Repository